 In 2017 alone, a staggering 267.8 million tons of waste was generated in the United States.
 That is nearly 5 pounds of waste per person per day!
 Unfortunately, only 67 million tons (25%) of that waste was recycled, according to the US Environmental Protection Agency.
 (1)

 Fortunately, there are two easy things we can start doing today to improve this situation!
-To start, you can reduce how much you consume.
+First and foremost, reduce how much you consume.
 This action along will have the greatest impact.
 Second, recycle what you consumed.
-Read more to find out how reducing and recycling your waste helps the environment.
+Read more to find out how reducing and recycling your waste helps our community and the environment.

 What is recycling?

 Recycling is the process of making new products out of used materials.
 For example, instead of sending an empty soda can to the landfill, it can be recycled and turned into a new can.
 Recycling prevents used materials from filling up our landfills and being sent to incinerators.
-It also reduces the amount of pollution on the streets, beaches, and oceans.
+It also reduces the amount of pollution that end up in our neighborhoods and drinking water.
 Recycling is also one of the steps in moving our linear economy to a circular one!

 Why is recycling important?

 Recycling does more than just reduce the amount of waste we send to landfills and incinerators.
-By recycling, we’re supporting the environment in the following ways:
+By recycling, we’re supporting our community and the environment in the following ways:

 It takes 95% less energy to recycle aluminum than it does to make it from raw materials, according to the US Department of Health and Human Services (2).
 At least 40% of energy is saved when producing steel, newspaper, plastic, and glass from recycled materials.
 By reducing the energy consumed in manufacturing, we’re reducing carbon emissions on a large scale and having a positive impact on our health.

 Earth’s resources are limited and we’re using them up at an alarming rate.
 Using them recklessly puts ecosystems at risk and creates ecological instability.
 Local communities may also be harmed by the harvesting and mining of natural resources.
 By recycling our waste, we reduce our need for and use of water, timber, minerals, and fossil fuels.
 Recycling also reduces the amount of pollution and waste created as a side effect of harvesting raw materials.

 In our current linear economy, a “make-use-dispose” model, recycling may seem pointless.
 But in a circular economy, recycling is a very crucial step in the process!
 Only after the item has been recycled to its full potential is waste made.
 And only when there aren’t enough recycled materials to make a new item are raw materials used.
 We need to keep recycling so we can learn how to improve our current systems and make them more sustainable.